 This post may include affiliate links; see our disclosure policy.

 Need to swap out whole milk?
-Here’s the best whole milk substitute to use in recipes and baking, including dairy and non dairy options.
+Here’s the best whole milk substitute to use in recipes and baking, including dairy and non dairy options–all from a cooking expert!

-All out of whole milk?
-Or looking for a non-dairy substitute for allergies or diet preferences.
-Don’t worry: there are several options that fit the bill!
+All out of whole milk, or looking for a non-dairy substitute for allergies or diet preferences?
 Milk is an important ingredient in baked recipes: it softens the baked good, provides moisture, and helps with browning.
 It’s also integral in many types of savory recipes as well.

-If you’re making a baked recipe: remember that baking is a science!
-You’ll have to be more careful than if you’re making a cooked recipe, where you can be a little more free-form in your replacements.
-Note that any change you make can slightly affect the texture.
-Here’s the best whole milk substitute to use in all your recipes!
+Caution: Remember that baking is a science!
+If you’re making a baked good, you’ll have to be more careful than with a cooked recipe, where you can be a little more free-form in your replacements.
+Any change you make can slightly affect the texture of baked goods.

 Best whole milk substitute